 Trends in urban shrinkage

-- “Urban Shrinkage(s) in France”, Nicolas Cauchi‑Duval, Frédérique Cornuau and Mathilde Rudolph (forthcoming)
+- “Shrinking Cities in France: The Cumulative Effects of Decline”, Nicolas Cauchi‑Duval, Frédérique Cornuau and Mathilde Rudolph

-- “Who is Remaining, Who is Leaving?
-Residential Mobility in French Shrinking Cities”, Mathilde Rudolphe (forthcoming)
+- “Who Stays and Who Leaves?
+Residential Flows in French Shrinking Cities”, Mathilde Rudolph

 Managing urban shrinkage under constraints